Last Updated on October 24, 2023 by Sorin Petroj

 The Max carbon Yasaka blades are available in flared and straight handle types.
 It has seven wooden veneers and two carbon layers.
 Two of the wooden veneers are complex, while the rest are soft.
 It also has the Yasaka 3D technology that results in a powerful blade with a large sweet spot, hence the title Max Carbon 3D.

 It is also lacquered and has the new table tennis glue regulation.
 Yasaka Max Carbon 3D blade is one of the best because of its incredible speed.
-In the table tennis market today, faster blades seem to gain more popularity compared to slow ones.
+In the table tennis market today, faster blades seem to be gaining more popularity compared to slow ones.
 Table tennis players are constantly looking for a faster blade because they give much higher performance.

 Besides the speed, it is also a very accurate blade.
 It is the ideal weapon for fast attacks and blocks.
 The 3D technique gives flexibility to rigid plywood.